-The Paramount Theatre is a former theatre at 138 West Federal Plaza in Youngstown, Ohio.
-It opened as the Liberty Theatre in 1918, closed as the Paramount in 1976, and demolished in 2013.
+The Paramount Theatre was a 1,700-seat theater along West Federal Street in Youngstown, Ohio.
+It opened as the Liberty Theatre in 1918 and closed in 1976.

 In 1929, Paramount Pictures Corporation purchased the Liberty and renamed it the Paramount Theatre.
 14 The company then spent $200,000 modernizing the facility and installing a sound system for talkies.
 3 The mezzanine was renovated with Art Deco motifs.
 Paramount went into receivership in 1933 because of the Great Depression, but the company and theatre survived.
 A speakeasy later operated out of the basement.
 8

-The Paramount was remodelled in 1950.
+The Paramount was remodeled in 1950.
 Mirroring Youngstown’s fortunes after the abrupt closure of Youngstown Sheet & Tube Company, the theatre exhibited a steady decline in attendance and closed in 1976.
-14 The final movie shown was “Let’s Do It Again” that starred Bill Cosby.
+14 The final movie showed was “Let’s Do It Again” that starred Bill Cosby.
 8

 Developers Richard Blackwell and William Andrews purchased the theatre in 1983 and planned to restore the Paramount to its original condition.
 10 The pair opened a candy shop and restaurant on the first floor and began fundraising.
 10 By late 1984, only $2,009 was raised towards the restoration effort.
 Blackwell and Andrews applied for a low-interest $100,000 loan from the city’s Community Development Fund, which would have served as a match to other grants for the restoration of the first floor, stage and exterior, but it was rejected owing to a lack of financial support and development plan.
 10 Approximately $70,000 of the loan would be devoted to the theatre’s renovation while the remaining $30,000 would be used as a down payment on the purchase of a nearby Baltimore & Ohio Railroad depot.
 Profits from the theatre would pay off the mortgage on the train station.